MonoTockyLab/MonoTockyLab.github.io/_pages/about.md

 og_image: https://monotockylab.github.io/assets/img/socialmediapreview2.png
 ---

-Masahiro Ono is the inventor of the innovative _Timer-of-Cell-Kinetics-and-Activity (Tocky)_ technology.
-He is revolutionising the study of T-cells, employing Fluorescent Timer protein to observe their temporal changes in vivo.
+Masahiro Ono is an Integrative Experimental and Computational Immunologist.
+He is known as the creator and developer of the innovative Timer-of-Cell-Kinetics-and-Activity (Tocky) technology.

 **Expertise**:

+- Integrative Experimental and Computational Immunology
 - Molecular and Systems Immunology
 - Cancer Immunology
-- Computational Immunology
+- Computational Biology for Cytometry and Genomics

 **Innovations and Tools**: